UoY-RoboStar/robochart-ann-components/README.md

    `SegwayComparison` project, and those semantics with an ANN process added manually.

 The `Supporting Proofs` directory contains CSPM documents establishing proofs required for our verification strategy.

+The `Validation` directory contains a Java implementation of our CSP semantics, written using the JCSP library.